jsdom/js-symbol-tree/api.md

 <a name="module_symbol-tree--SymbolTree+isEmpty"></a>
 #### symbolTree.isEmpty(object) ⇒ <code>Boolean</code>
-Returns true if the object has any children.
+Returns false if the object has any children.
+Otherwise it returns true.

 `O(1)`